-Ancient liches are extremely powerful undead casters with a wide array of resistances and access to several deadly attack spells.
-They can deal ridiculous amounts of damage or summon devastatingly powerful allies.
+Ancient liches are extremely powerful undead casters with a wide array of resistances and access to several deadly attack spells that can deal ridiculous amounts of damage or summon devastatingly powerful allies.
 If you are not confident in your skills, escape is strongly advised.
 Ancient liches can rarely be found on the last floor of the Vaults, in the Abyss, the Crypt, the Tomb, and the Realm of Zot, and are a common sight in the orb chamber of Zot:5.

 Tips & Tricks

 As liches resist most elemental damage, combat casters should rely on pure Conjurations or Earth Magic.
 Necromancy specialists can deal brutal amounts of damage with Dispel Undead, though it requires being at point-blank range and will still take several castings to get the job done.
-Nearly all Hexes are useless against their infinite magic resistance, so don't bother, even if you have a scroll of vulnerability lying around.
+Nearly all Hexes are useless against their infinite magic resistance, so don't bother trying to enchant them.

 Throwing nets are very useful against ancient liches.
 Hitting one at the edge of your line of sight with one guarantees it won't be able to follow you for several turns, allowing a fairly safe escape.
 Hitting one in melee range will make it vulnerable to stabbing attempts, allowing Short Blades specialists to make very short work of them.

 Of course, since it's unlikely that you'll be able to take them out without taking a single hit, being able to survive their spells is advisable.
-Don't go after them while wounded, apply any useful buffs you may have available (Repel Missiles, Deflect Missiles, Haste, etc.) and if your character has any significant holes in their resistances, consider chugging a potion of resistance; it may be wasteful, but better to be safe than sorry!
+Don't go after them while wounded, apply any useful buffs you may have available (Repel Missiles, Haste, etc.) and if your character has any significant holes in their resistances, consider chugging a potion of resistance; it may be wasteful, but better to be safe than sorry!
 Taking 100+ damage in a single turn stings.